Buy A License Renew Your Boat Registration Pay Fines/Restitution

 Age and Growth, Reproductive, and Genetic Studies

-During fish sampling, most specimens are identified, measured, and weighed.
+During LDWF's fish sampling, most specimens are identified, measured, and weighed.
 However, a set number of specimens from each length group or size class are further sampled—biologists collect otoliths (fish ear bones), gonads (reproductive organs), and genetic information from these fish.
 These samples are then sent to LDWF and partner labs for analysis.
 In the lab, biologists study age and growth relationships, reproduction, and genetics.
 This information helps create a species’ life history (information about how fast it grows, how often it reproduces, if it migrates, and its natural life span), which plays a key role in assessing the status of a fish population as changes in these parameters can indicate changes in the sustainability of the population.
 Understanding these factors also allows managers to set regulations that ensure fish can grow and reproduce before they are caught and removed from the population.

 Otoliths are bones that sit just below a fish’s brain and help with equilibrium.